tjpalanca/shiny-server/README.md

 ## Motivation

-- Posit only provides amd64 binaries for Shiny Server, so we build both amd64 and arm64 binaries following [their instructions](https://github.com/rstudio/shiny-server/wiki/Building-Shiny-Server-from-Source).
+- Posit only provides amd64 binaries for Shiny Server, so we build both amd64 and arm64 binaries following [their instructions](https://github.com/rstudio/shiny-server/wiki/Building-Shiny-Server-from-Source)
+- Create shims based on this article: [Retrieving all request headers in Shiny web applications](https://marian-caikovski.medium.com/retrieving-all-request-headers-in-shiny-web-applications-dc07b79c4a7f)
 - Provided in a docker image that you can use in your own Dockerfile via [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).

 ## Usage